 Endodontics is a branch of dentistry recognized by the American Dental Association involving treatment of the pulp (root canal) and surrounding tissues of the tooth.
 When you look at your tooth in the mirror, what you see is the crown.
 The rest of the tooth, the portion hidden beneath the gum line, is called the root.
 Though the outer portion of the root is a hard tissue called dentin, the inside channel or “root canal” contains a pulp of soft tissue, blood vessels and nerves.
 Bacteria that are introduced into the pulp as a result of tooth decay, periodontal disease, tooth fracture or other problems, can severely damage the pulp.
-When that happens, an endodontic specialist, such as Dr. Griffin or Dr. Willison, removes the diseased pulp to save the tooth and prevent further infection and inflammation.
+When that happens, an endodontic specialist, such as Dr. Griffin, Dr. Willison or Dr. Whiting, removes the diseased pulp to save the tooth and prevent further infection and inflammation.
 After successful endodontic treatment, the tooth continues to perform normally.

 DO I NEED A ROOT CANAL?

 You always have options when it comes to anything in dentistry, although in some cases your options may be limited.
 If your dentist has recommended a root canal, it is likely due to an infection, inflammation, cavities, or to better support a needed crown or bridge.
 In all of these cases there are three broad options to choose from: Do not receive treatment, save the tooth through endodontic and restorative dentistry, or extract the tooth.
 In general, saving the tooth by having a root canal is better than the alternative options, but discussing these options with your dentist and endodontist is of paramount importance prior to making your decision.